-Users booking trips to Multān from Islamabad found flights 52% cheaper than the average price of flights to Multān.
+Users booking trips to Multān from Karachi found flights 50% cheaper than the average price of flights to Multān.
 To find the cheapest price to Multān from your area, use momondo’s Airport-to-Airport Pricing Tool.

 The month of February is, on average, the cheapest month to fly to Multān from United States, with most prices found around $983.
 If you aren’t able to travel during the month of February, then book flights to Multān from United States during April instead.
 Flights to Multān in April, while not as cheap as those in February, still average around $1,009.

 In general, most travelers find the cheapest time to book a flight to Multān is about 30 days prior to their departure date when tickets on average are $1,327.
 However, flight prices might be lower outside of this timeframe.
 For example, people recently found flights to Multān from United States for as low as $801 on momondo.

 According to our data, Tuesday is the cheapest day to fly to Multān from United States.
 The lowest ticket price found for a Tuesday departure recently was $1,019.
 Keep in mind that prices can always vary depending on your route and whether or not you are flying domestic or international.
 Flights from United States to Multān on a Wednesday will generally be more expensive and average around $1,298.
 Keep in mind that these prices on both days could fluctuate depending on the season and the demand.